NullArray/VM-Nexus/README.md

 ### Note

 This is a work in progress, as such you may encounter a bug while testing one or more of these scripts out.

+Small update: I've split some of the fucntionality into multiple scripts.
+Of course functionality will be invoked from one "main" script.
+I've also started coding the GUI.
+When i have something substantial to post i will commit it to the repo.